Husinec (Prachatice District)

 Husinec (/cs/; Hussinetz) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 1,400 inhabitants.
+The town is located on the Blanice River in the Bohemian Forest Foothills.

-It is known as the birthplace of one of the main figures in Czech history, Jan Hus.
+Husinec became a town in 1359.
+It is known as the birthplace of one of the main figures in Czech history, Jan Hus, and his birth house is protected as a national cultural monument.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Husinec consists of three municipal parts (in brackets population according to the 2021 census):